A recent addition by Henshawe to the California Lectura Dantis

 H: Redouble.
 River Lethe.
 Circle of Misers and Spendthrifts.
 (This appears to be an early form of strile.)

-R: Circle of False Prophecy.
+R: False Prophecy.

-(at this point the fragment becomes illegible)
+H: (at this point the fragment becomes illegible)